 As you are listening or reading this, you may be thinking about some of the ways you numb the pain of your own failure.
 Failure is a pretty tough word, but sometimes it is a fair one.

-As human being we work hard to avoid pain.
-We can be very creative at setting up ways of being that allow us to distance ourselves from the truth of our inadequacies.
-Stubbornly holding onto positive thinking is a common strategy.
-Ultimately, this ensures that our tomorrow will not be any different then our today is.
+As human beings, we work hard to avoid pain.
+We can be very creative at setting up ways of being or what I refer to as cow paths, that allow us to distance ourselves from the truth of our inadequacies.
+Again, inadequacy is a pretty tough word.
+But stubbornly holding onto positive thinking is a common strategy.
+Ultimately, this ensures that our tomorrow will not be any different than our today is.

-We think that “someday” things will change.
+We often think that “someday” things will change.
 Every now and then we take a half-hearted stab at trying something new.
+We have all been there.
 Then, we end up back in the same old dissatisfied place.
 We may offer ourselves trite positive thinking platitudes to reduce the pain that comes with our lack of progress.
-But the truth is that things do not “always work out” and things are not “as they are meant to be” and we do not “attract” good things into our lives by simply being positive.
+We need to progress in order to be happy, that is a fact.
+But the truth is:

-Before we can create a compelling vision of the future and begin setting realistic goals, we must be willing to question whether positive thinking is keeping us stuck.
+But, before we can create a compelling vision of the future and begin setting realistic goals, we need to be willing to question whether positive thinking is keeping us stuck.
 We need to have a hard look at ourselves.
-As I discuss in the complimentary workbook, we need to be honest about where we are in order to close the gap.
+As I discuss in the complimentary workbook, we need to be honest about where we are in order to close the GAP.
 Only then can we decide whether we are motivated enough to create something better.

 Stubbornly holding on to “positive thinking” can create huge obstacles to progress.
-It can cause us to see our lives through rose colored glasses that warp reality.
-A solution focused life begins with an honest assessment of where we are now.
-This can be painful.
-However, we cannot chart a new course without taking those rose-colored glasses off.
+It can cause us to see our lives through rose-colored glasses that warp reality.
+A solution-focused life begins with an honest assessment of where we are now.
+This can be extremely painful.
+However, we can’t chart a new course without taking those rose-colored glasses off.